redpesk-samples/helloworld-binding/docs/qemu-aarch64.md

 kpartx -d /dev/$generic_loop
 ```

-Once you have the kernel Image, you can finally run your redpesk® image.
+Once you have the kernel Image, you can finally run your redpesk image.

 ```bash
 export TCP_PORT=3333